 Keywords: achievement, success, positive energy, happiness, innocence, childlike wonder

 A.E.
-Waite’s version shows a single child riding on a horse out of the garden but apparently the original version was two child playing in a garden (78 degrees, p.
-7).
+Waite’s version shows a single child riding on a horse out of the garden but apparently the original version was two children playing in a garden.
 Why did he make these changes?
 It’s unclear.

 For Crowley, the image of this Card is “the complete emancipation of the human race.”